Test against testnet

 Save as test-agent.ts:

-import { Immunity, parseUsdc, TESTNET } from "@immunity-protocol/sdk";
+import { Immunity, parseUsdc, BASE_SEPOLIA } from "@immunity-protocol/sdk";

 import { JsonRpcProvider, Wallet } from "ethers";